Synthetic Biology and Biotechnology Division

 My research in structural biology is aimed at understanding cell adhesion at the molecular level where protein-protein and protein-carbohydrate interactions ae critical.
 Biomolecular conformations and interactions are analyzed primarily by using high resolution NMR spectroscopy, circular dichrosim spectropolarimetry and computer modeling.

-Douglas H. Ohlendorf, Professor
+Douglas H. Ohlendorf, Professor, Associate Head of Education

 (612) 624-8436 | firstname.lastname@example.org

 My lab is interested in the structural foundations for biological function.
 Just as a picture is worth a thousand words, we believe a structure is worth a thousand pictures.
 Hypotheses suggested by the structures are tested through mutagenesis followed by biophysical characterization of mutants.